What is a Deposition in Minnesota?

 Knutson and Casey Expert Legal Team

-Why are Depositions Important?
+Why are Oral Examinations Important?

-How Should You Act in a Deposition?
+How Should You Act in Court Proceedings?

 • Be polite, be professional.
 It is important to arrive at your deposition on time and that you are well-dressed and well-groomed.
 Be polite to the other parties present, but avoid small talk.